LeeSlater/file-upload-tool/README.md

 Property Name   | Description
 ----------------|---------------
 label           | Defaults to 'files'.
 A string describing the files to be uploaded.
-This will be shown on the uploader's label, and spaces will be replaced with underscores for directory names during upload. app_id          | \* A string that will be used when uploading files to define a directory for the app.
-For example if you have several apps using this uploader, the name of the app could be here. unique_id       | \* A string which should be unique for every instance.
-In a form for example, this may be the ID for the instance this user is in. allowed_uploads | If there is a limit on how many files can be submitted for the uploader, set it here.
+This will be shown on the uploader's label, and spaces will be replaced with underscores for directory names during upload. app_id          | \* Optional.
+A string that will be used when uploading files to define a directory for the app.
+For example if you have several apps using this uploader, the name of the app could be here. unique_id       | \* Optional.
+A string which should be unique for every instance.
+In a form for example, this may be the user's form ID. allowed_uploads | If there is a limit on how many files can be submitted for the uploader, set it here.
 If 0 or undefined, no limit is set. extensions      | If there are a limited number of extensions the user is allowed to upload, define them in a comma-separated list.
 If blank or undefined, defaults to 'pdf,jpg,jpeg,png,doc,docx,odt,txt'. required        | \*\* If at least one file is required uploading, set to true.
 If false or undefined, not required.